Deducteam/lambdapi/docs/queries.rst

 ``verbose``
 -----------

-Takes as argument an integer between 0 and 3.
+Takes as argument a non-negative integer.
 Higher is the verbose level, more details are printed.
 At the beginning, the verbose is set to 1.

 ::

-   set verbose 3;
+   verbose 3;

 ``debug``
 ---------